yjf2002ghty/FairyGround-Experimental/README.md

 # FairyGround Experimental

-This is an experimental version of FairyGround by ianfab (See [https://github.com/ianfab/fairyground](https://github.com/ianfab/fairyground)) with new features added.
+This is an experimental version of FairyGround (See [https://github.com/ianfab/fairyground](https://github.com/ianfab/fairyground)) with new features added.
 It is a simple demo and playground for [Fairy-Stockfish](https://github.com/ianfab/Fairy-Stockfish) in the browser, using its [WebAssembly port](https://github.com/ianfab/fairy-stockfish.wasm), its [ffish.js](https://www.npmjs.com/package/ffish-es6) library, and the graphical [chessgroundx](https://github.com/gbtami/chessgroundx) library.
 It is based on the [demo for Fairy-Stockfish WASM](https://github.com/ianfab/fairy-stockfish-nnue-wasm-demo) and [ffish-test](https://github.com/thearst3rd/ffish-test).

 You can see it deployed at: [https://fairyground-new.vercel.app/](https://fairyground-new.vercel.app/)